 In most cases, repossessed properties will not be taken off the market even after you have an offer accepted.
 It is important to understand that the lender will have no qualms about accepting a higher offer, even after you pay for surveys and legal work.

 It is possible that a hidden and serious defect has prevented the previous owner from selling, and that this has ultimately led to repossession.
-If is vital that you have a full structural survey carried out before committing to buy a repossessed home.
+It's vital that you have a full structural survey carried out before committing to buy a repossessed home.

 In many cases gas, electricity and telephone services will have been disconnected.
 Remember that you may have to pay to have them reinstated.